omenking/swap-n-pop/README.md

 There are two `package.json` files

-* `/package.json`     - responsbible for packaging the app for distribution
+* `/package.json`     - responsible for packaging the app for distribution
 * `/app/package.json` - the app itself, run test suite, development

 To run the app locally in development: